 - IRB: Provide the appropriate IRB documents or evidence that IRB review is not required.
 Please include all completed IRB submissions in one PDF file

 - Submit CERR Statement of Agreement: Please indicate if this proposal includes your signed CERR statement of agreement.
 Your signed CERR statement of agreement is required for submission.
 When you are finished completing the Online Research Submission Form.

 C. Statement of Agreement

 We require that all researchers sign a Statement of Agreement.
 This statement establishes that your research activities within Los Angeles Unified School District are in compliance with existing legal and ethical codes.
 It further establishes that the research you perform will not differ significantly from the research proposed, and that you are to provide the Committee with an executive summary of your findings.
 If you identify the District in your study, CERR policy dictates a 30-day review period.
 ODA staff may require changes to your document before publication.
 Violation of this statement of agreement will be considered a breach of contract.

 CERR Statement of Agreement: Please scan your signed CERR statement of agreement and upload in PDF file. *CERR statement of agreement is required.

 D. Certification to visit classrooms and conduct research with students

-The Committee for External Research Review (CERR) adheres to the District’s Volunteer Policy and Guidelines and must certify each researcher who visits classrooms and/or conducts research with students, even though that individual may not be a volunteer.
-This occurs via an online application submitted by CERR administrators to the Parent Community Services Branch (PCSB).
-If your proposal is approved, you will be required to submit the results of a TB test and your name will be checked against the Megan’s Law online database for sex offender clearance.
-A background check may also be required.
-For further information regarding the District’s Volunteer Policy and Guidelines, please refer to the following web page:
+The Committee for External Research Review (CERR) must certify each researcher who visits classrooms and/or conducts research with students.
+If your on-site research proposal is approved, you will be required to submit the results of a TB test and your name will be checked against the Megan’s Law online database for sex offender clearance.
+In addition, documentation of a Liability Insurance policy of $1,000,000 is required.